czhangy/UCLA-Core/Lower-Divs/CS-1/notes.md

 - Ideology Detection via Single Type of Links
   - Assumptions
     - People tend to follow, mention, or retweet others who share similar ideology score
-    - One’s true idology score is different from one’s public image ideology score
+    - One’s true ideology score is different from one’s public image ideology score
 - Objective Function
   - Maximize the likelihood of observed positive links and sample negative links
   - Maximize the weighted sum of the likelihood function for each link type